syncfusion-content/install-docs/Common/Essential-Studio/Installation/How-to-install-the-Trial-and-Licensed-installer-side-by-side-safely.md

 ---
 layout: post
-title: Install Trial and Licensed Installer of Essential Studio | Syncfusion
+title: Installing Trial and Licensed Versions of Essential Studio
-description: Learn here about the information of how to install the trial and licensed installer side by side safely.
+description: Learn how to install the trial and licensed versions of Syncfusion Essential Studio side by side.
 platform: common
 control: Essential Studio
 documentation: ug